My dad wasted his whole life; please don’t waste yours.

 Enough of this bash fest, let me switch over to what I really want to say.

 Don’t repeat my father’s mistake.
 Be a human being, and see the humanity in others.
 We all struggle, each with our own internal adversity as well as the external challenges that ultimately shape our character.
 We can let them get us down or we can overcome them.
-Because he chose to sit and home, wallowing in his own misery, chain-smoking three packs of cigarettes and chugging several bottles of the lowest-grade vodka he could find (at taxpayer expense!)… he missed out on the beautiful gift of life.
+Because he chose to sit at home, wallowing in his own misery, chain-smoking three packs of cigarettes and chugging several bottles of the lowest-grade vodka he could find (at taxpayer expense!)… he missed out on the beautiful gift of life.
 That blessèd gift which each of us only gets to experience once.
 Reincarnation?
 Maybe.
 But even then, wouldn’t you want to enjoy each turn on the merry-go-round to its fullest?

 Don’t wait to be chosen.
 Don’t think someone is playing “Duck, Duck, Goose” to find who gets to be happy next.
 You have to look inside yourself and find that which you desire, and chase it with an unending fire and passion.
 And you must never step on someone else’s dreams, unless they are of malicious intent and based on harming people or things.
 When you surround yourself with others who are here to enjoy life’s rich pageant, you’ll begin to appreciate just how damn special it all is.
 It’s not about what you’re handed, it’s about what you hand back.
 Why not make this place better than when you found it?
 How do you act when nobody’s watching?
 And how do you want to be remembered?